 ART IN MOTION PERFORMING ARTS

-Art In Motion under the direction of Danny Diallo Hinds, offers an opportunity to the community to participate in an environment that is both culturally and historically sensitive with a wide variety of artistic and creative expressions geared to inspire, educate, motivate and elevate minds.
+Art In Motion under the direction of Danny Diallo Hinds, offers a Diverse, Equity Inclusive opportunity to the community at large to participate in an environment that is both culturally and historically sensitive with a wide variety of artistic and creative expressions geared to inspire, educate, motivate and elevate minds.

-This multiplicity of artistic expressions are shared weekly in an experience of Blkdance-tek classes for both children and adults, Art In Motion also offers opportunities in an entertainment environment of both small and large stage performances that are designed to cater to all types of audiences.
+This collision of artistry explores Music, Dance and Art which are shared weekly in an experience of classes for both children and adults, Art In Motion also offers opportunities in an entertainment environment of both small and large stage performances that are designed to cater to all types of audiences.

 Art In Motion is a professional Multi-performing arts organization with an extensive repertoire of music and dance taken from Afrika, Caribbean, Central, Southern, and Northern America.